emilgras/basic-statistics/notebooks/Part 1 - Basic Statistics.md

 # Part 1 - (Getting Started) Basic Statistics

 ### Description
-This is a getting started guide on how to implement simple machine learning algorithms from scratch using Python.
+This is a list of basic expressions used in statistics.

 ### Overview
 - Population